 I'm often asked about "my technique" for planting trees.
-It's a technique used for years with great results in this area's gumbo/clay soil, and it's one that can be applied to large shrubs as well.
+It's a method used for years with great results in this area's gumbo/clay soil, and it's one that can be applied to large shrubs as well.

 While most landscape plants should be planted in raised beds, trees will do well in poor soil if they're just given some help in acclimating to the environment.